transplanting a maple tree in summer

 5. Keep an eye on your Maple Tree for signs of stress such as wilting leaves or branches dying back.
 If you see these signs, give your tree extra water and attention until it becomes established in its new home.

-Portland, Oregon: a maple tree
+portland, oregon: a maple tree

 When to Transplant Tree Seedlings